Frameworks › NIST AI RMF

 “We reviewed the model and assessed risk as medium” is not a measurement.
 MEASURE 2.3 requires conditions similar to deployment.
 MEASURE 2.5 requires demonstrated validity.
 MEASURE 2.6 requires demonstrated safe failure.
 ConstantX is the measurement layer.
 It plugs into existing governance workflows without replacing them.

-Enforcement is structural.
+Target-runtime enforcement is structural.
 Alignment is probabilistic.
 Decision Coverage measures the structural part.

 All Frameworks · OWASP ASI · MITRE ATLAS · Methodology Paper